Cancer, crashes and destiny: Slopestyle medal podium can’t contain all the story lines

 “Fourth never feels good,” Gerard said.
 “You know, one off from being cool.”

-About a half-hour later, Gerard was still through his emotions.
+About a half-hour later, Gerard was still going through his emotions.
 He entered these Olympics with raised expectations, wanting a medal in a way he had not four years ago.
 He still has the Big Air competition, but slopestyle was his best chance.

 If an American could not win, Gerard said, he wanted the champion to be Parrot.
 Three years to the date, Parrot lay in a hospital bed receiving chemotherapy treatment, one of 12 he underwent as he fought the Hodgkin lymphoma he had been diagnosed with in December 2018.
 At age 24, Parrot did not whether he would survive, let alone ride a snowboard.